dimm0/scidrive-python-client/README.md

         $ pip install -e .
 (to have a local checked out project folder)

-2. There are two options to specify user's credentials:
+* There are two options to specify user's credentials:

 On command line

         -u USER -k KEYSTONE_URL -p PASSWORD

 As system variables (.bash_profile file in linux, .profile in mac OS):

         export SS_USER=user
         export SS_KEY=password
         export KEYSTONE_URL=http://login.sciserver.org/keystone/v3

-3. Start by querying the user info:
+* Query the user info:

         $ sdrv info
 The user account info will be displayed.

-4. To query the root folder contents, run:
+* To query the root folder contents, run:

         $ sdrv ls /